tum-pbs/PhiFlow/documentation/Pressure_Solvers.md

 - For the GPU, `CUDA` is the fastest single-grid solver.

-- If your grid size is larger than 100 in any dimension, `Multiscale` can reduce the amount of iterations required.
+- If your grid size is larger than 100 in any dimension, `MultiscaleSolver` can reduce the amount of iterations required.
 It can currently use the following solvers per level: `SparseCG`, `GeometricCG`.
 The multigrid solver is not yet optimized for obstacles.